automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Antetonitrus.md

 # Antetonitrus
-## Description: Either a very late prosauropod or a very early sauropod.
+## Either a very late prosauropod or a very early sauropod.